 Unparalleled Network Connectivity and ReliabilityMerit's regional, mesh network and peering agreements with national networks places Member connections closer to Internet content, providing your organization with a faster route to its destination than you may experience from another provider's network.

-Merit's robust backbone boasts two physically diverse 10 Gigabit paths to Network Access Points in Chicago that connect with the commodity Internet and Internet2, a 10 Gigabit connection to Internet2 in Cleveland, over 25 peering agreements with private networks and content providers, as well as connections to other research and education networks in the Midwest.
-With the completion of our REACH-3MC broadband stimulus project, the Merit backbone will feature over 3,800 miles of fiber-optic network infrastructure that stretches across both the Lower and Upper Peninsulas and crosses the Mackinac Bridge.
+Merit's robust backbone boasts two physically diverse 10 Gigabit paths to Network Access Points in Chicago that connect with the commodity Internet and Internet2 Network, a 10 Gigabit connection to Internet2 in Cleveland, over 25 peering agreements with private networks and content providers, as well as connections to other research and education networks in the Midwest.
+The Merit backbone will feature over 3,800 miles of fiber-optic network infrastructure that stretches across both the Lower and Upper Peninsulas and crosses the Mackinac Bridge.
 Merit, the longest-running regional network in America, is also the best connected.

-Backed by a World Class Member Support CenterMerit's 24x7, Michigan-based Merit Support Center (MSC) is operated by highly trained staff who continuously monitor the backbone, as well as Member circuits and routers to ensure network availability for each Member.
+Backed by a World Class Member Support CenterMerit's 24x7x365, Michigan-based Merit Support Center (MSC) is operated by highly trained staff who continuously monitor the backbone, as well as Member circuits and routers to ensure network availability for each Member.
 The MSC provides support 24x7, 365 days a year.
 The Merit Support Center, formerly called the Network Operations Center, has been monitoring high-performance networks since 1987.

 The MSC assists Members with network connection issues and questions related to services, including MeritMail, MeritVoice, Merit RADb, Merit Colocation, and others.
 In addition, the Merit Support Center can assist with new service inquiries and provide E-rate support.

-For more information about the Merit Consortium Service, please contact a Member Relations Manager at or call 734-527-5700.
+For more information about the Merit Consortium Service, please contact us at or call 734-527-5785.